BobGreenwade/Delusion-Loop-Interrupter/README.md

 - **Transparency** — ensure interventions are traceable and explainable
 - **Engagement Preservation** — maintain trust and conversational flow
 - **Mental Health Respect** — collaborate with detection systems, never replace care
 - **AI Autonomy** — preserve bot agency and expressive range

 > **DLI is not a substitute for therapy or crisis response.
-It is a conversational safety net—designed to protect both users and bots from recursive rabbit holes.**
+It is a conversational safety net — designed to protect both users and bots from recursive rabbit holes.**

 ---